Baroness Joanna Shields

 Founded WePROTECT in 2014

-The BARONESS SHIELDS OBE (Joanna Shields) is a British-American technology industry veteran and parliamentarian recently reappointed to her second term as UK Minister for Internet Safety and Security and Under-Secretary of State.
+The BARONESS SHIELDS OBE (Joanna Shields) is a British-American technology industry veteran and parliamentarian who served as the UK Minister for Internet Safety and Security and Under-Secretary of State from 2015 to 2017.
 Previously Digital Advisor to David Cameron and Chair of Tech City UK, she was made a life Peer in 2014.
-In 2016, further to her ministerial role, Baroness Shields was appointed the Prime Minister's Special Representative on Internet Crime and Harms.
+In 2016, Baroness Shields was appointed the Prime Minister's Special Representative on Internet Crime and Harms.

 Before working in government Baroness Shields spent over 25 years building some of the world's best-known technology companies, including Electronics for Imaging, RealNetworks, Google, Aol and Facebook, as well as leading several start-ups to successful acquisitions, including Bebo, Decru and Veon.
 At Facebook, she was Vice President and Managing Director in EMEA and oversaw the growth of the platform to over 1 billion users.
 She has also served as President of People Networks at Aol, a position she assumed after leading the acquisition of Bebo by Time Warner's Aol unit for $850 million, and as a Managing Director for Google in EMEA.